-- Take out the primary computer’s hard disk and plug it back into the primary computer’s motherboard.
+- Remove the primary computer’s hard disk and plug it into its motherboard.

-- Boot up your primary computer, locate the downloaded drivers and install them.
+- Boot up your primary computer, and locate and install the downloaded drivers.

-Your computer may restart several times when installing drivers, but this should essentially solve your problems.
+When installing drivers, your computer may restart several times, but this should solve your problems.

 Also Read: How to Reset Motherboard BIOS?

-There are many third party software out there that scan your PC for any missing or outdated software and install them automatically – they do require an internet connection though.
+Many third-party software out there scan your PC for any missing or outdated software and install them automatically – they do require an internet connection, though.

-However, given that you already have a utility like Windows Updater, I personally do not think that there is any use of such third party softwares.
+However, given that you already have a utility like Windows Updater, there is no use for such third-party software.

 Plus, it is always recommended to download and install drivers from the official websites.
-With third party software, it is hard to tell which sources the software is fetching the drivers from.
+With third-party software, it is hard to tell which sources the software fetches the drivers from.

-There are some recognized third party driver installers, such as IObit Driver Booster that have been reviewed on PCmag and Cnet to be safe and credible, but since they tend to charge a license fee it makes them a waste in my opinion since the Windows Update Utility is free of cost and performs more or less the same function.
+Some recognized third-party driver installers, such as IObit Driver Booster, have been reviewed on PCmag and Cnet to be safe and credible.
+Still, since they tend to charge a license fee, it makes them a waste since the Windows Update Utility is free of cost and performs more or less the same function.

 Also Read: Why Motherboard is Called Motherboard?

-Device Manager is an excellent utility that let you identify if you have any drivers missing for any of the systems on them motherboard i.e LAN adapter, soundcard, USB ports etc
+Device Manager is an excellent utility that lets you identify if you have any drivers missing for any of the systems on the motherboard, i.e., LAN adapter, soundcard, USB ports, etc

-In the Device Manager, the motherboard does not have a distinct section of its own.
+In the Device Manager, the motherboard does not have a distinct section.

-Instead, most of the systems found on it such as ACPI, the systems, PCIe root complex and and their corresponding driver information is found under the “System Devices”
+Instead, most systems found on it, such as ACPI, the methods, PCIe root complex, and their corresponding driver information, are found under the “System Devices.”

-Device Manager can be accessed through control panel by right clicking “This PC” -> “Properties” ->.
-It is crucial in finding out which drivers you are missing.
+Device Manager can be accessed through the control panel by right-clicking “This PC” -> “Properties” ->.
+It would be best to figure out which drivers you must include.

-If there are any issues with the detection of a particular driver i.e say a driver for LAN card is missing, it will highlight it as missing with a Yellow caution mark.
+If there are any issues with detecting a particular driver, i.e., say a driver for LAN card is missing, it will highlight it as cutting with a Yellow caution mark.

 Also Read: Where is Motherboard in Device Manager?